 What is Amniotic Band Syndrome?

-Amniotic Band Syndrome can cause a number of different anomalies depending on which body part(s) is affected.
+Amniotic Band Syndrome can cause a number of different birth defects depending on which body part(s) is affected.
 If a band wraps tightly around a limb, the limb can actually be completely amputated.
+The baby may be born missing fingers, toes, part of an arm or leg.
 If the band is across the baby’s face it can cause cleft lip and palate.
 In a large number of cases the baby is also born with clubfeet.
 ABS is also the cause of numerous miscarriages, such as when a band becomes wrapped around the umbilical cord.

 ABS occurs randomly.
 It’s not genetic, nor is it caused by anything a pregnant Mom did or didn’t do during pregnancy.
 To date, no prenatal factors have been associated with ABS.
 It is extremely unlikely that ABS will affect a future pregnancy.

-My son, Evan, was born with ABS affecting his left hand and with bi-lateral clubfeet.
-A band wrapped around Evan’s left hand, and as a result three of his fingers didn’t fully develop and they remained webbed (syndactyly).
-Evan also had bilateral clubfeet [read Evan's story] or [Browse through other ABS stories]
+Our first child was born in 1993 with ABS affecting the left hand and with bilateral clubfeet.
+A band wrapped around the left hand, and as a result, three fingers didn’t fully develop and they remained webbed (syndactyly).

 About this website

-In 1993 when Evan was born we had never heard of Amniotic Band Syndrome.
+In 1993 we had never heard of Amniotic Band Syndrome.
 The Internet was just a baby at that time too and I didn’t know where to find the information I needed.
 I’ve learned a lot about ABS over the years so I developed this website to share this with others.

 Keep in mind that I have no medical training.
 Please consult a medical professional for diagnosis and treatment recommendations.